 And I knew.
-We needed a girls shopping trip.
+We needed a girls New York trip for shopping.
 First of all, so we can browse the top floor of Saks, and pretend we’re shopping for a red carpet night out.
 Soooo many designer dresses that need to be looked at, jewellery to be swooned over, and perfume samples to get drunk on.
 Then there’s the plethora of Sephora shops in New York.
 Personally, I can’t imagine taking twenty minutes to choose a face mask, but we did manage to spend 2 hours solid in the cosmetics heaven of my daughter’s dreams, and it was here that it dawned on me what a treat my eyebrows had been missing out on for the last 5 decades.

 We didn’t have time to visit Forever 21, and now we’re home I keep seeing how cool their clothing is for teenagers, so if for nothing else, we will return to shop there.
 Plus, it being New York, the customisation options in boutique shops are endless.
 We designed the perfect pair of Converse in Manhattan – we just need to go back when we have enough allowance to pay for them!

-New York with Kids
+New York trips with Kids

 New York is definitely worth visiting with your family.
 And not just for the giant candy.
 Our kids got just as much of a buzz out of the city as we did, awestruck by the lights and chaos, mesmerised by the views from iconic buildings, and totally obsessed with the huge doughnuts, muffins and milkshakes we found every morning for breakfast.
 At the most basic level, kids are consumers, and where better to consume than New York City?